eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/simple-gui.md

 ### Overview

-ImGui interface is rebuilt at each frame, following a very imperative style:
+ImGui interface is redrawn at each frame, following a very imperative style:

 ```C++